francov99/Task_/README.md

 ```

 ## Transfer inside the sidechain
-new direction in the sidechain
+Generate a new address in the sidechain to transfer

 ```
 $ curl -X POST "http://127.0.0.1:9085/wallet/createPrivateKey25519" -H "accept: application/json"